eudoxos/vrmagic-aravis/python/README.md

 ![Measurements output](fig/vrmagic-static-z-i.png)

 	* For viewing HDF5 files, [Scientific Library for eXperimentalists (silx)](https://github.com/silx-kit/silx) (also available in distribution packages) is highly recommended (``silx view file.hdf5``), it has built-in support for visualizing datasets as curves, images and more.

+* `synced-cams.py` grabs data from master-slave configuration connected via “Buddy Cable” (trigger) so that slaves grab data same as the master.